-Nowdays, SSL certificate which is usually used for HTTPS connections becomes pretty important.
+Nowadays, an SSL certificate which is usually used for HTTPS connections become pretty important.
 Even Google starts to give a ranking boost to secure HTTPS/SSL sites.
-There are some cheap certificates that you can buy like Comodo PositiveSSL.
-I usually buy cheap certificates from Namecheap.com which provides SSL certificate as low as $4/year.
-After you buy the certificate, you need to setup your server.
-Here are the steps to set up SSL certificate on your server.
+There are several cheap certificates that you can buy like Comodo PositiveSSL.
+I usually buy cheap certificates from Namecheap.com which provides SSL certificates as low as $4/year.
+After you buy the certificate, you need to set up your server.
+Here are the steps to set up an SSL certificate on your server.

 1. Purchase the certificate